Water Quality

 The KH level measurement can become important if you are trying to change your pH level.
 If the KH level is 4.5 dH or lower, it will be easier to change the pH level by adding a suitable acid to the water.
 Higher levels of KH could take more acid to lower the pH level, but this will also lower the KH level creating the possibility of the pH dropping lower than expected.
 Higher KH levels are beneficial when systems are at an optimal condition in the case you do not want the pH level to change much.

-The KH level can be measured by use of a simple pH test you can find at the local pet shop or pool supplies store.
+The KH level can be measured by use of a simple KH test you can find at the local pet shop or pool supplies store.

 Temperature

-Normally a water temperature of 70°F is safe but can be different depending on the type of fish you are raising.
+In Hydroponics a water temperature of 70°F is usually safe but can differ based on the types of plants you grow.

 Solids